tiltedphoques/gitbook-wiki/general-information/faq.md

 ### Q: Will X mod work with this mod?

 A: We have limited intel about which mods work well with Skyrim Together Reborn.
 There are no mods that are explicitly synced.
 Mods only sync by accident.
 The only way to find out if a mod syncs is to test it.
 Graphics mods generally work well.
 Aside from that, it's difficult to say.
 If you have SKSE installed, our mod will automatically load it.
 We have a mod tracker where you can check and submit mod compatibility.
 You can find it [here](https://github.com/tiltedphoques/Mod-Compatibility).
-We have blocked a few mods because they are inherently incompatible:
+We don't provide support for [the following mods](https://github.com/tiltedphoques/Mod-Compatibility/issues?q=state%3Aopen%20-label%3A%22Compatible%22%20AND%20-label%3A%22Dev%20Confirmed%22%20OR%20label%3A%22Can%20cause%20issues%22%20OR%20label%3AIncompatible%20OR%20label%3A%22Needs%20patch%22%20-&page=7) because they are currently incompatible.

+Some examples that may not load well:

 * KiLoader (used as ENB prerequisite)
 * Alternate Conversation Camera mods
+* Smoothcam (may fail to load saves)
 * Fraps (not a mod, but also blocked)
+* Save and Load Accelerator for SKSE Cosaves - S.L.A.C.K.
+* Wheeler - Show in UI
+* Master Occlusion Field

 Note: Mods that were previously flagged as incompatible, such as Engine Fixes 6, and Skyrim Souls RE, have been revisited by new community members.
 Now Engine Fixes 7 and Skyrim Souls RE Updated can load with Skyrim Together release 1.8.